-This blog post was originally posted on February 13, 2013 and was updated on October 9, 2017.
+This blog post was originally posted on February 13, 2013 and was updated on February 3, 2021.

-El día de San Valentín may not be the most Spanish of holidays (they say it originates in the UK), but Madrid is the perfect place to celebrate this ‘Hallmark Holiday’ without all of the materialism.
-Madrid is truly a city of romantic adventures waiting to be had.
+El día de San Valentín may not be the most Spanish of holidays—its roots actually date back to ancient Rome.
+That said, Madrid is the perfect place to celebrate without all of the modern materialism.
+The Spanish capital is a city full of romantic adventures waiting to be had.

-Take a romantic stroll
+1. Take a romantic stroll

 Craving a more urban vibe?
 A walk down the Paseo de la Castellana starting at Nuevos Ministerios is also a great way to start off a romantic afternoon.
-Rest assured that there are plenty of cafés along the way if a café con leche break is needed.
+Rest assured that there are plenty of cafés along the way if a coffee break is needed.

-See a flamenco show
+2. See a flamenco show

-Take a cooking class
+3. Take a cooking class

-See Madrid from above
+4. See Madrid from above

-While maybe a little cheesy, the Teleférico in Madrid’s Casa de Campo can make for quite a romantic Valentine’s Day outing.
+While maybe a little cheesy, the Teleférico cable car in Madrid’s Casa de Campo can make for quite the romantic Valentine’s Day outing.
 From up high you can see all of Madrid while enjoying the nature below.
-The views of the Royal Palace and Debod Temple make it a worthwhile endeavour.
+The views of the Royal Palace and Debod Temple alone make it a worthwhile endeavour.

-See an old romantic movie
+5. See an old romantic movie

 A twist on the classic “dinner and a movie” can be another route to take on this romantic holiday.
-Doré Cinema is a classic theater house built in the late 19th century.
+Doré Cinema is a classic theater built in the late 19th century.
 One of the best English language cinemas in Madrid, you can cozy up and watch a true classic in English or a selection from the Spanish Film Library.
-Located near the Plaza de Santa Ana, you can finish the night with dessert and drinks at any of the local cafés or bars.Want our insider’s guide to eating in Madrid?
+It’s located near the Plaza de Santa Ana, so you can finish the night with dessert and drinks at any of the local cafés or bars.Want our insider’s guide to eating in Madrid?
 Just add your email address in the form below!